textbook/fauxauth/README.md

 ### Compatibility

-The compiled version of `fauxauth`, as released to NPM, is tested against the latest versions of three Node LTS releases: Dubnium (10), Erbium (12) and Fermium (14).
+The compiled version of `fauxauth`, as released to NPM, is tested against the latest versions of the active Node LTS releases, currently Erbium (12) and Fermium (14).
 Compilation is carried out using TypeScript in the Node version specified in `.nvmrc`.